Hurricane 5.9

+The SX rig has updated its platform and made the class accessible to more sailors.
+It provides a low-cost option for competitive racing within the United Kingdom.

 Design

 Each hull is 5.9 metres long and 2.43 metres (two feet less than that of the Tornado) wide.
 A second trapeze was added to for the helmsman, this was to make up for the lost righting moment with the narrower boat.
 At the same time, the rear of each of the 5.9 hulls was reduced to give less buoyancy than that of the Tornados to make the boats less susceptible to pitch polling when sailing downwind.
 The sail and spar design was also heavily updated from the Tornado's rig that had hardly changed since its launch in the 1970s.

 Hurricane 5.9SX

 During the 2000s the platform was given a new rig option - the SX.
 Moving the mainsail to a square top Pentex sail with a higher boom fitment, a smaller self tacking jib and a new asymmetric spinnaker shape with a solid chute and evolved layout.
 Paired with smaller evolutions to blocks and rope systems this modernised the Hurricane platform and made the boat suit a wider range of sailors.